 The first thing you need to do after asking how to set up a home VPN is think about what you want the VPN for.
 And how much do you want to spend on the VPN?
 Obviously, everybody wants to pay the least possible, however, paying less can result in extra setup steps (namely sections 4 and 5 of this guide).

 The very best VPNs make the entire experience a walk in the park.
 In addition, the VPNs that at the top of their game also provide the best of everything.
 It is for this reason that some VPNs might feature in a 5 best VPNs for sport, 5 best VPNs for Windows, best VPN for macbook, and 5 best VPNs for streaming article.
 Only you know what you want your VPN service for, and it is to make your life easier that here at BestVPN.com we have five best lists for every possibility imaginable (and if you think we have missed anything please don’t hesitate to contact us).
 To find the best VPN for you, simply use the navigation at the top of any page to find the best five VPN list for your purpose.
-Or, if you just want the best all round service see our best VPN 2018 services article here.
+Or, if you just want the best all round service see our best VPN services article.

 Click Through and Subscribe